bbrownekianda/docs/getting-started/rules.md

 There are two key principles to consider when working with forms:

-1. [Rule design](#rule-design) - what type of rule you are going to apply and where, for example to a button, field or form
+1. [Rule design](#rule-design) - what type of rule you are going to apply and where, for example to a button, field or form.

 2. [Rule order](#rule-order) - if there are several rules attached to an item like a button, then the order of execution is important and can be modified to suit your needs.